atharvs-git/portfolio/README.md

 - Vercel (deployment)

 ## 📁 Featured Projects
 - [GitBeacon](https://github-analyzer-amber.vercel.app/) — Search any GitHub profile and instantly see stats, top repositories and developer insights.
-Built with React and GitHub API.
+Built with React and GitHub API and GraphQL API.

 ## 📬 Connect